xyz8983/DataScienceProjects/HousePricePrediction/Readme.md

 for feature in scale_f_list:
     all_data[feature] = preprocessing.scale(all_data[feature])

-## train linear regression model and perform prediction
+## Train linear regression model and perform prediction

 6. Split the all_data into training set and testing set, then further split 30% of training set into validation set.
 I am going to use sklearn.linear_model.Ridge.
 The validation set is used to select the right value for parameter alpha, for regularization to avoid overfitting.
 '''